 2013-14: Pouliot returned to Portland after attending training camp with the Penguins and skated for Canada in the 2014 World Juniors.
 In his fourth season with the Winterhawks he won the Bill Hunter Trophy as the WHL’s top defenseman and was named the top defenseman in Canada major junior hockey.
 Pouliot scored 17 goals with 53 assists in 58 regular season games and was +40 with 74 penalty minutes.
 The Winterhawks finished first in the U.S. Division and lost to Memorial Cup champion Edmonton in the WHL finals.
 Pouliot scored 5 goals with 27 assists and was +8 with 13 penalty minutes in 21 playoff games.
 In seven games a the World Juniors he scored 1 goal with 4 assists and was +2 with 8 penalty minutes.
 Canada finished fourth in the tournament; losing 2-1 to Russia in the bronze medal game.

 Pouliot is an exceptionally mobile offensive defenseman with elite vision and puck-distribution skills.
 He has a blistering shot from the point, can transition the puck with his head up, and can play a lot of minutes in all situations.
-He is not a physically imposing presence on the ice, but is extremely strong and does not shy from battling for the puck in corners.
-He possesses a strong, wide base and is difficult to knock off the puck and is an explosive skater who is able to quickly rush the puck up ice.
+Although not a tall player, he is bullish in the corners and difficult to knock off the puck.
+He possesses a strong, wide base and is an explosive skater who is able to quickly rush the puck up ice.
 Outside of getting stronger and faster, which is something that practically all prospects need to do, there is little in Pouliot’s game that could be considered a weakness.
 He will need to continue to improve his defensive play, but his game will always be predicated around creating offensive chances and taking some degree of risk.